ZIMSEC O Level English Language Notes: How to write a summary

 Required skills and materials

-- You will need to be fairly proficient with you English Language skills including reading and writing.
+- You will need to be fairly proficient with your English Language skills including reading and writing.

 - Especially important are the following skills and topics: discourse markers, conjunctions, spelling and punctuation.